 - What happens if I’m not happy and want to cancel the listing agreement with my agent?

-If you are unsatisfied with your agent’s marketing, you can ask them to cancel the contract.
+If you are unsatisfied with our team’s marketing, or any other facet of our service, you can ask to cancel the contract.
 Some agents will not – I will.
 If you are unhappy with my service, you deserve to find someone who you are happy with.
 Consider this first though – is it possible you are unhappy because you are not getting the price you want?
 If so, possibly the agent is less the issue than the expectations.
 If it is something else though, you are well within your rights to discuss it, and even ask to get out of the listing agreement.
 If you do, generally speaking, if you decide to cancel the listing agreement, you could possibly be responsible for any expenses incurred by the real estate agent and their brokerage.
 I will try to avoid that outcome, and never has a client asked to be released from their listing agreement from me.
 I like to think that is because I try very hard to please my clients and get great results, but maybe I am just lucky too!

 - How do I respond to low ball offers?

 When selling a home, it’s best to think of any decision as a business decision rather than an emotional one.
 Low ball offers still happen, unfortunately.
 Dealing well with low balls can sometimes lead to the sale of a home, if handled properly.
 The worse decision you can make if you receive a low ball offer is not responding.
 Some homeowners are so upset they decide they do not want to respond to a low ball offer, which ultimately ends any potential chance for a deal.
 A counter offer, even if it’s close to the list price, is better than letting a potential buyer walk!